 When it comes to Brett Young, it isn’t so far from a pitcher’s mound to a major stage, and it doesn’t really matter what kind of Big Show you’re talking about.
 Because in the end, when you have that thing called heart, it shows.
 You may see it in his eyes, but you’ll hear it in his voice.

 Brett has since played venues ranging from House of Blues to Troubadour, and shared the stage with such artists as Mandy Moore, Tyrone Wells, Jason Reeves, Gavin Degraw, Tyler Hilton, Katy Perry, Hoku and many more.
-Brett recently released his second record, Make Believe and is currently in the studio finishing up his latest album.
+Brett recently came off of a 40 city National Tour with Tyrone Wells and is currently traveling and playing all over the country.